nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 Future versions of this document will contain a PICS proforma similar to Appendix D of IEEE 802.15.4-2006.
 The current emphasis is on direct transmissions running on both, slotted and unslotted mode (CSMA/CA) of 802.15.4 operation for use in Zigbee.
-Association with PAN coordinators is not yet supported, nor the use of extended addressing.
+Indirect data transmissions are not supported but planned for a future update.
+Devices are capable of associating with a single PAN coordinator.
 Interference is modeled as AWGN but this is currently not thoroughly tested.

 The standard describes the support of multiple PHY band-modulations but currently, only 250kbps O-QPSK (channel page 0) is supported.